 - Professor Dale Pinto, within our Faculty of Business and Law is helping to create a better taxation system, empowering businesses to be more efficient, innovative and productive through research that is directly influencing Australian taxation policy.

 Across every study area, we have a team of dedicated teachers with knowledge and experience to share.

 We work closely with our industry partners in developing our curriculum.
 As a student, this means you’ll learn exactly the kind of skills that are needed by your future employers as you enter a changing global market.

 We believe in learning for tomorrow.
 Your success after you graduate relies on your ability to solve problems and think in new ways, so our interactive facilities and teaching methods help you learn the practical and critical thinking skills you need.
 Some examples include:

 - Our facilities include WA’s first and only university stock market trading room, a model pharmacy with a robotic dispensing system, a radiotherapy treatment room for life size visualisations and an avatar-based patient simulator used to train students in the vital skill of clinical empathy.

 - We are the first and only organisation to offer remote synchronous learning to people in 15 countries with vision impairment and blindness in ICT and related fields.

 - We are the first university to provide virtual classroom attendance at our main Perth campus for students in the remote Pilbara region.

 - With our flipped classroom approach, the time you spend in class is used to collaborate with other students to solve problems, and discuss and debate issues, all guided by teaching staff in the role of mentors and advisors.
 Outside of class time, you’ll prepare for these workshops using lecture notes, videos and online tools.

-We continually deliver new and useful initiatives across our five teaching areas: Science and Engineering, Humanities, Health Sciences, Curtin Business School and the Centre for Aboriginal Studies.
+We continually deliver new and useful initiatives across our five teaching areas: Science and Engineering, Humanities, Health Sciences, Business and Law and the Centre for Aboriginal Studies.